What do you need to do after senior relatives pass away?

 Take time off work

-After a significant other pass away, you may find yourself in a period of grief.
+After a significant other passes away, you may find yourself in a period of grief.
 The most important thing to do during this time is to take time off work.
 You need to take time off to rest, grieve, and process what has happened.
 You don’t have to take a full week off, but it is important to take a few days.
 In some countries, there are laws that say you are entitled to time off work when a loved one passes away.
 If you’ve been a caregiver for your senior relative, you can take the time off and seek counseling.
 The more you can know about what you’re going through, the easier it will be to move on.

 Try to manage your emotions